Iskandar of Johor: State affairs

-Sultan Iskandar held annual open house events either at Istana Bukit Serene, his official residence, or at Istana Besar.
+Sultan Iskandar held annual open house events either at the Istana Bukit Serene, his official residence, or at the Istana Besar.
 On these days, the Sultan and his eldest son, the Tunku Mahkota, held special sessions whereby Johoreans came up to pay their respects to him.
-The Sultan also bestowed honorary awards on distinguished Malaysians from his annual birthday honours list on his birthdays.
-As a matter of convention, the state government gazetted 8 April as a state public holiday to mark his birthday.
+The Sultan also bestowed honorary awards on distinguished Malaysians from his annual birthday honours list on his birthday.
+As a matter of convention, the state government made 8 April a state public holiday to mark his birthday.

 Shortly before he became Agong in April 1984, Sultan Iskandar issued a proposal for the Orang Aslis to be referred to as the "Bumiputera Asli" (literally, Original Sons of the Soil).
 The proposal was made as Sultan Iskandar suggested that the Orang Aslis maintained a distinct identity from the Malays as the majority of them were not Muslims.
 The proposal was subsequently scrapped, and the government made subsequent attempts to assimilate the Orang Aslis with the mainstream Malay society.
 After his inauguration as the Yang di-Pertuan Agong, he donated his Agong's salary to various scholarship boards that were open to Malaysians of all races.

 Sultan Iskandar issued a decree in 2007 which only allowed residences and properties owned by the Sultan and the Tunku Mahkota to be called Istana, while properties belonging to other members of the royal family are to be known as "Kediaman".
 The terms "Istana" and "Kediaman" are translated as "Palace" and "Residences" in English, respectively.
-The following December, Sultan Iskandar gave his endorsement for the state government to gazette a proposed legislation which bans Muslims in the state from practising Yoga, citing that Hindu elements in the exercise went against Islamic teachings.
+The following December, Sultan Iskandar gave his endorsement for the state government to pass a law which would ban Muslims in the state from practising Yoga, citing that Hindu elements in the exercise went against Islamic teachings.
 Applications to seek the Sultan's consent came from the state religious council, who acted under the instructions of the National Fatwa Council.

 Sultan Iskandar graced the official landmark opening of the Sultan Iskandar customs, immigration and quarantine complex on 1 December 2008, in the presence of the Tunku Mahkota and several key cabinet ministers.
-The complex was named in honour of the Sultan, who expressed optimism in its success during his opening speech.
+The complex was named in honour of the Sultan, who expressed optimism for its success during his opening speech.

 Foreign relations

-Since his ascension to the throne, Sultan Iskandar fostered particularly close neighbourly ties with Singapore, by developing a personal rapport with top Singaporean leaders.
-This practice has also been taken up by his sons, the Tunku Mahkota and Tunku Aris Bendahara.
+Since his ascension to the throne, Sultan Iskandar fostered particularly close ties with Singapore, by developing a personal rapport with top Singaporean leaders.
+This practice was also taken up by his sons, the Tunku Mahkota and Tunku Aris Bendahara.
 Media reports highlighted the particularly warm reception which leaders of both countries received whenever they visited each other's domains, particularly in July 1988, when Sultan Iskandar's visit to Singapore marked the first official visit by any Yang di-Pertuan Agong since 1957.
 Between these years, Sultan Iskandar has been awarded or been given the following awards by Singaporean political leaders: